jazsouf/jazsouf-v1/-TODO.md

 ## Backlog

-[ ] Add content to the homepage
+[ ] Update content to the homepage
-[ ] Add content to the projects page
+[ ] Update content to the projects page
 [ ] Write a post on the blog

 ## Cancelled